Home On The Range #002: Turning The Corner

 Making The Most of Unused Land

 A bit of background: recently, I acquired a hayfield to turn into a small scale livestock operation.
 The current bill-paying operation on the land is 38 acres under pivot for dairy hay.
-While the area I have under pivot has many advantages: gradually graded, good soil, square, and close to the well head; a small disadvantage is the corners.
-One of my corners is close to the well head so I irrigate with a handline, but one of my corners is away and an unused brushy wasteland.
+While the area I have under pivot has many advantages: gradually graded, good soil, square, and close to the ; a small disadvantage is the corners.
+One of my corners is close to the so I irrigate with a handline, but one of my corners is away and an unused brushy wasteland.

 Note: This brief article is in no way the “only way” or “best way”, rather it is the direction I decided to go, and I hope readers can come away with a bit of knowledge from my mistakes and successes.